Remi-Gau/eCobidas/boilerplate/README.md

 # Boilerplate text

-The boierplates text are organizedin folders for each section of the checklist.
+The boilerplates text are organized in folders for each section of the checklist.

 The `examples` folder contains examples of boilerplate text that already exist out there.